docker/docs/ee/dtr/admin/configure/auto-delete-repo-events.md

 ![](../../images/auto-delete-repo-events-0.png){: .img-fluid .with-border}

-4. Specify the conditions with which an event deletion will be triggered.
+4. Specify the conditions with which an event auto-deletion will be triggered.

 ![](../../images/auto-delete-repo-events-1.png){: .img-fluid .with-border}

-DTR allows you to set your deletion triggers based on the following optional event attributes:
+DTR allows you to set your auto-deletion conditions based on the following optional repository event attributes:

 | Name            | Description                                        | Example           |
 |:----------------|:---------------------------------------------------| :----------------|
 | Age        | Lets you remove events older than your specified number of  hours, days, weeks or months| `2 months` |
 | Max number of events  | Lets you specify the maximum number of events allowed in the repositories.  | `6000` |

-If you specify both, events in your repositories will be removed during garbage collection if either condition is met.
-You should see a "settings saved successfully" confirmation right away.
+If you check and specify both, events in your repositories will be removed during garbage collection if either condition is met.
+You should see a confirmation message right away.

 5. Click **Start GC** if you're ready.
 Read more about [garbage collection](../admin/configure/garbage-collection/#under-the-hood) if you're unsure about this operation.